joe-editor/joe/docs/man.md

 * transpose
 Transpose rows with columns in all menus.
 <br>

+* type
+Select file type, overriding the automatically determined type.
+The file types are defined in the __ftyperc__ file.

 * undo_keep nnn
 Sets number of undo records to keep (0 means infinite).